Injective is integrating with Avalanche to create a diverse array of interoperable derivative products.

 Last week, relayers launched a long-anticipated bridge connecting Avalanche and Ethereum.
 Soon after the release, millions of dollars in assets had flown across AEB.

 The Injective Chain was built using the Cosmos SDK and is fully interoperable with the EVM.
-Our developers have internally built a novel version of Ethermint which allows assets from Ethereum to easily transfer into Injective.
-Over the past few months, we have also started to delve deeper into integrating a number of other layer one blockchains such as Polkadot and Binance Smart Chain (BSC).
+Contributors have built a novel version of Ethermint which allows assets from Ethereum to easily transfer into Injective.
+Over the past few months, they have also started to delve deeper into integrating a number of other layer one blockchains such as Polkadot and Binance Smart Chain (BSC).

-Our vision at Injective has always been to create a fully decentralized cross-chain derivatives exchange that is able to work across all blockchains.
-This has become an increasingly important need within the crypto ecosystem as we saw firsthand the congestion, high gas fees, and slow transaction times offered by Ethereum.
+The vision of the community has always been to create a fully decentralized cross-chain derivatives exchange that is able to work across all blockchains.
+This has become an increasingly important need within the crypto ecosystem after seeing firsthand the congestion, high gas fees, and slow transaction times offered by Ethereum.
 Avalanche aims to solve many of these salient issues at the protocol level and has seen increasing levels of developer activity since the launch of its mainnet in September of 2020.

 However, most DEXs today only work with Ethereum so assets built on chains such as Avalanche would previously have been inaccessible by the broader crypto ecosystem.
 This leads to an unfortunate scenario in which the adoption and growth of the crypto ecosystem are both greatly hampered due to the lack of interoperability.

-Our integration with Avalanche will involve two discrete phases.
-During the first phase, we will be integrating AEB which will allow for Avalanche-based assets as well as the native Avalanche token (AVAX) to be brought over to Injective.
+This integration with Avalanche will involve two discrete phases.
+During the first phase, Injective will be integrating AEB which will allow for Avalanche-based assets as well as the native Avalanche token (AVAX) to be brought over to Injective.
 This will help enable the creation of a robust transfer zone, whereby traders can seamlessly navigate across the Injective Chain and Avalanche.

 The second phase will involve the creation of entirely new interoperable derivative products.
 The second phase will also include the creation of derivatives that utilize the AVAX token itself, such as new indices that track a basket of popular digital assets.

-Moreover, we plan to utilize new products built on Avalanche, such as Initial Litigation Offerings (ILOs) to provide new derivative products to traders on Injective.
+Moreover, new products built on Avalanche will be utilized, such as Initial Litigation Offerings (ILOs) to provide new derivative products to traders on Injective.
 ILOs for instance hold tremendous potential as it is currently a $10 Billion asset class out of reach for most retail investors.

 A New Age of Interoperability

 Injective shares the Avalanche vision of bringing forth a new era of decentralization that democratizes access to financial services.
-The interoperability frameworks underpinning Avalanche and Injective were created are a testament to that fact as we both seek to bridge together the disconnected ecosystems that currently exist within crypto.
+The interoperability frameworks underpinning Avalanche and Injective are a testament to that fact as both communities seek to bridge together the disconnected ecosystems that currently exist within crypto.

-We believe that Injective’s integration between Injective and Avalanche will help unlock a new age of interoperability that will fundamentally shift the trajectory of DeFi towards a much more equitable future.
+Injective’s integration with Avalanche is meant to help unlock a new age of interoperability that will fundamentally shift the trajectory of DeFi towards a much more equitable future.

 Avalanche is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
 Avalanche is able to processes 4,500+ transactions/second and instantly confirm transactions.
 Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.